kubesail/kubesail-docs/docs/guides/pibox/os.md

 ## Modifying the image / stats shown on the display

 Adafruit has [a guide](https://learn.adafruit.com/adafruit-mini-pitft-135x240-color-tft-add-on-for-raspberry-pi/1-3-240x240-kernel-module-install) which is compatible with the display used in PiBox.
 We modified Adafruit's code in combination with prometheus-png to render stats to the display.
-This code runs as containers within Kubernetes and the source code lives in two repositories:
+This code runs as containers within Kubernetes, installed via this [template](https://kubesail.com/template/erulabs/pibox-display-renderer), and the source code lives in two repositories:

 -   Our fork of prometheus-png built for `arm64` arch: https://github.com/kubesail/prometheus-png
 -   Our python script to render the resulting PNGs to the display: https://github.com/kubesail/pibox-pnger